 🍷 Autumn Events & Festivals

-- Sofia Science Festival (October) – interactive exhibits and talks in English
+• Sofia Science Festival (October) – interactive exhibits and talks

 ✅ Local Tips

-- Parks like Borisova Garden and the Doctor’s Garden are stunning for fall colors
+• Parks like Borisova Garden, the Doctor’s Garden, and South Park are stunning for fall colors

 🍷 Affiliate Tip: Book a guided food tour with wine tastings, perfect for cooler evenings and cozy restaurants.